- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1.: Expression of p-Pyk2 in human gliomas.
-Immunohistochemistry of paraffin sections revealed that the expression levels of p-Pyk2 in non-neoplastic brain tissues and glioma tissues were quite different.
+(A) Immunohistochemistry of paraffin sections revealed that the expression levels of p-Pyk2 in non-neoplastic brain tissues and glioma tissues were quite different.
 NB, non-neoplastic brain tissues.
 Magnification, ×200.
 (B) Expression of p-Pyk2 in U251 and SNB19 glioma cells was detected by immunofluorescence.
 Magnification, ×400.
 (C) Western blot analysis of p-Pyk2 expression in non-neoplastic brain tissues, glioma samples (WHO II and IV), and two glioma cell lines.
 (TIFF 11 MB)

 About this article